 On a typical day, you work in three areas.

 1. Foundations.
 The foundations sessions provide an overall framework for language and culture learning.
 These sessions are taught using narrated PowerPoint presentations, podcasts, short videos, and for most sessions, short practical readings.
 At the end of each session, you complete applications questions that ask you to apply insights gained to your future learning, and you receive instructor feedback on each assignment.

 2. Phonetics.
 Our phonetics sessions help you develop the skills needed for learning the pronunciation system of your new language.

 - a short video introduction to the lesson (8-12 minutes), which allows you to hear and produce the new sounds, become acquainted with the new symbols, and receive advice about how to proceed with the lesson

-- approximately one hour of phonetics drills, done individually, using a CD-ROM with all exercises and explanatory material
+- approximately one hour of phonetics drills, done individually, using mp3 sound files

 - an individual Skype meeting with an instructor, in which your perception and production of target sounds are evaluated and personalized help is offered (15 - 20 minutes each day, depending on individual needs)